uzyovoys/zenbot/_pages/pattern/entities.md

 #### Entity TSV file
 Once entity\'s name and language have been provided, upload a TSV (tab separated values) file with your entity\'s data.

-**This file must be a tab-separated TSV formatted file**, where the first part of each line is any value you wish to map the item to, and all others parts are names of this item.
+**This file must be a tab-separated TSV formatted file**, where the first part of each line is any value you wish to map the item to, and all others parts are synonyms of this item.

 For example if we would like to create _cities_ custom entity, we can use the following format of our CSV file: